 Described by the Washington Post as a “dazzling virtuoso,” Daniel Lelchuk started playing the cello before the age of five.
 Today, he is the assistant principal cellist of the Louisiana Philharmonic Orchestra, as well as an internationally renowned musician, having received an award from the Angela Prokopp Foundation of the Vienna Philharmonic Orchestra.
 Daniel has performed in important venues and music festivals throughout North America, Europe, the Middle East, and Asia.
 Daniel has played solo cello recitals by invitation for European royalty.
 He has given chamber music concerts with such musicians as Alex Kerr, Jorja Fleezanis, Steve Wryczynski, and members of the Vienna Philharmonic.

-The founder of Lyrica Baroque, Jaren Atherholt is currently the principal oboist of the Louisiana Philharmonic Orchestra, a position she has held since 2007.
+The founder of Lyrica Baroque, Jaren Atherholt is the principal oboist of the Louisiana Philharmonic Orchestra and Assistant Professor of Oboe at the University of North Carolina School of the Arts.
 A native of Alaska, Jaren has performed to stellar reviews as a featured concerto soloist and has been guest principal oboist with the Detroit Symphony, Florida Orchestra, and Syracuse Symphony, as well as guest associate principal oboist with the Pittsburgh Symphony.
 Jaren spent four summers at the Marlboro Music Festival and currently performs each summer with the Grand Teton Music Festival.
 Jaren serves as adjunct instructor of oboe at Tulane University.
 She has also served on the faculty of John Mack Oboe Camp, Interlochen Oboe Institute, the Wintergreen Music Academy, and the Vianden International Music School.
 Jaren plays Loree oboes.

 Hailed by The New York Times as “bright, active, and fastidiously musical,” and by Opera News for her “golden sound,” Sarah Jane McMahon has sung on opera and concert stages throughout the U.S. and abroad, recently performing opposite Placido Domingo, who selected her to join the Los Angeles Opera.
 A Masters graduate of Yale University, the many companies and orchestras she has performed with include the San Francisco Symphony, Munich Philharmonic, Washington Concert Opera, New Orleans Opera, Dallas Opera, and New York City Opera.
 Her performances have also taken her to Carnegie Hall, Avery Fisher Hall, the Wiener Konzert Haus, Bremen’s Die Glocke, and the Santo Domingo Festival.
 She has recorded three albums available at: www.sarahjanemcmahon.com